ppx17/Onkyo-Remote-Control/README.md

 /command=[command]       The ISCP command you wish to execute, see /c for a list of suggested parameters.
 /c                       When this command is set, a suggested list of commands is shown
                           Use Google to find a full list of commands supported by your receiver.
+/noConsole               When this parameter is set, there will be no visible console.
+Usefull for hotkeys etc.
 /increaseVolume=[steps]  Increase the master volume by [steps] steps.
 /decreaseVolume=[steps]  Decrease the master volume by [steps] steps.
 /setVolume=[volume]      Set the volume to [volume]